|-|_,_/

 • Do not introduce the text by any personal notice to the moderator saying that he please shall be so kind and publish the following advertisement.

-• Remain attainable at least for the next couple of days and read your mail.
+• Remain attainable for the next couple of weeks and read your e-mail.

-• Not earlier than approx. 6 hours after sending the mail, check if the advertisement appeared in the newsgroup.
-If it didn't, wait at least approx. 36 hours.
-In the lack of knowledge about newsreaders and news servers, you can inspect the newsgroups with a web-based service like Google.
+• Not earlier than approx. 24 hours after sending the e-mail, check if the advertisement appeared in the newsgroup.
+If it didn't, wait at least approx. half a week.
 To determine why your ad possibly was rejected by the moderator, have a look at the the list of typical mistakes If that did not help, ask the moderator(s) by mail to dma-request@moderators.dana.de.
 Don't try to submit your advertisement again before solving the problem that caused rejection.

 • Look for a news server and the right to acces it.
 Ask your ISP or a commercial Usenet provider.
 If the news server is password protected (requires authentication) ask for a user id and a password.